Home Blog CDL Cost Guide

 1. Go to: Careeronestop.org and find your local "American Job Center".

-2. Visit in person: Ask to speak to a WIOA counselor.
+2. Call or visit in person: Ask to speak to a WIOA counselor.

 3. Say this: "I am interested in retraining for a high-demand career in transportation (CDL)."

-4. Qualify: If you are unemployed, low-income, or a "dislocated worker" (laid off), they often issue a voucher covering 100% of school costs.
+4. Qualify: If you are unemployed, low-income, or a "dislocated worker" (laid off, plant closure, military spouse), they often issue a voucher covering 100% of school costs — including tuition, books, and sometimes even a housing stipend.

 4. Mandatory State Fees (The "Hidden" Costs)